19hours/sg-statutes/Acts/Civil Defence Act.md

 “regulations” means the regulations made under this Act;

+“senior disciplinary officer”, in relation to a person charged with an offence, means an officer commanding a division, battalion, training school or its equivalent or any other officer designated as a senior disciplinary officer by the Commissioner to deal with charges made against a member for the commission of a service offence;

+[32/2010 wef 01/02/2011]

-“serviceman” means a member of the Force holding a rank not higher than the rank of warrant officer and includes a recruit in the Force;
+“serviceman” means a member of the Force holding a rank not higher than the rank of senior warrant officer and includes a recruit in the Force;

 [32/2010 wef 01/02/2011]